xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

 proxy as observer is null
 ```

-Subject plays a big role in Rx operators and is a powerful tool if used correctly.
-Unfortunately, Subject can be used incorrectly.
+`Subject` plays a big role in Rx operators and is a powerful tool if used correctly.
+Unfortunately, `Subject` can be used incorrectly.
 The next section provides a few guidelines that can help you decide whether Subject is the right object for you to use.

 ### 7.1.6 Following best practices and guidelines

 One of the areas that causes a lot of debate in the Rx world is whether subjects are good or bad, and if using them is right or wrong.
 As Erik Meijer once said,

 “Once you start seeing yourself using Subject, something is wrong.
 Because subjects are stateful things.”

 But let's set the record straight: subjects aren't bad and, when used correctly, can be useful indeed.
 They're used extensively inside the Rx code itself.
 It's true, however, that some developers use subjects when they don't need them.
 So when should you use a subject and when should you avoid them?
 The following list contains the points you should consider:

 - Use the built-in factory methods such as `Observable.Create` whenever possible, instead of using a subject.
 Use a subject only if no suitable built-in factory method exists.

 - Use a subject only if the source of the notifications is local (your code raises the notifications and not an external source); for example, to create a notifying property with `BehaviorSubject`.

 - Use a subject for controlling an observable's temperature (as you'll learn next).

 - Use a subject when creating an operator of your own that needs a notification's hub.

 - Don't expose subjects; use `AsObservable` to prevent that from happening.

 The important thing to remember is that before you create an operator, you should always check whether an operator that does what you intended to write by yourself already exists in Rx.

-Dave Sexton wrote a wonderful blog post about the correct use of subjects that drills down into these guidelines (http://mng.bz/Pv9).
+Dave Sexton wrote a wonderful blog post about the correct use of subjects that drills down into these [guidelines](<http://mng.bz/Pv9>).
 I recommend reading it after you read the next section, where I’ll show one area that depends on subjects for its existence—controlling the observable temperature.

 ## 7.2 Introducing temperature: cold and hot observables